- Home

 Julia is also a member of Alpha Lambda Delta, an honor society recognizing student success within the first year of college.
 She served as Board Secretary during her sophomore year, but ultimately stepped down to continue her involvement in other clubs.

-In addition, Julia is a student within the Honors Program run by Dr. Patrick Messina, and is a tutor in the Student Success Center where she helps her peers in match, psychology, and history.
+In addition, Julia is a student within the Honors Program run by Dr. Patrick Messina, and is a tutor in the Student Success Center where she helps her peers in math, psychology, and history.

 Post-Graduation Plans